dataronio/CarND-LandLines-P1/writeup.md

 ---

 The second step is to blur the grayscaled image using a Gaussian Blur kernel.
 I chose a 5 x 5 kernel size.
 This reduces anomalous edges due to noise in the image.
+The blurred image is below.

 ![alt text][image2]

 ---

 The third step is to apply the Canny Edge Detector.
 I have chosen 50 and 150 as the low and high threshold parameters.
 This is in accordance with Canny's own guidelines of using between a 1:2 and 1:3 ratio for the threshold parameters.
+The detected edges are in the image below.

 ![alt text][image3]

 ---

 The fourth step is to mask the edge image in order to define the region of interest for lane detection.
 The area in front of the vehicle up to a narrowing quadrilateral to roughly the middle of the image is used as the mask.
 I use 6 parameters to move the four points of the mask.
 Details can be found in the notebook.
+Below we see the results of the masking.

 ![alt text][image4]